Zackhardtoname/BUMIC_rasa_template/README.md

 #### Installation

 1. Launch your IDE with administrative permission.
 It is strongly recommended that you create a virtual environment.
-Install dependencies by running `$pip install -r requirements.txt`
+Install dependencies by running `$pip install -r requirements.txt` (or `python.exe -m pip install -r requirements.txt` in Windows command prompt)

 2. * If that doesn't work, run in terminal: